 - Extremeties, with Farrah Fawcett, begins with the POV of a rapist stalking three separate women in a parking lot.
 The only people in the parking lot are three women and the rapist.
 Somehow, none of the women even glance his way whether or not he's sneaking up from behind, coming up from the side, or standing in front of them, but slightly to the side.

-- A scene in Mr. and Mrs. Smith has Jane Smith jump out a skyscraper by using a special purse that turns into a metal rope that drops her right down onto a crowded sidewalk.
+- A scene in Mr. & Mrs. Smith (2005) has Jane Smith jump out a skyscraper by using a special purse that turns into a metal rope that drops her right down onto a crowded sidewalk.
 No one seems to notice she came from several hundred feet in the air.